nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

 ```bash
 $ gfortran -shared -fPIC -o myproblem.so myproblem.f95
 ```
-Under windows, you would want to compile the code to a dll-file.
+(Under the windows OS, you would want to compile the code to a dll-file.)
 In Julia, you can now call this routine using the `Libdl`
 package:
 ```julia